martinhugo/kakurawwr/README.md

 ## Solver

-This may be an old project, developed when we were still learning basic things in computer science, but the solver is still very interesting.
-When we started this project, we didn't know nothing about artificial intelligence.
-But we ended up implementing a complete forward checking with a lot of used heuristics.
-Later on, we reworked the project and improved the solver to the point where complex grid are solved in less than a second.
+This may be an old project, developed when we were still learning  the basics in computer science, but the solver is very interesting nonetheless.
+When we started this project, we didn't know anything about artificial intelligence, yet ended up implementing a complete forward checking with many heuristics.
+Later on, we reworked the project and improved the solver to the point that complex grids are solved in less than a second.